-Considered to have a lenient anti-drug policy, the NBA is still serious about substances other than marijuana.
-Toronto Raptors guard Jalen Harris has been suspended for one year for violating the league's policy.
-The NBA did not say what drug or drugs were the cause; the possiblities include cocaine, meth, heroin and prescriptions like Xanax and Oxycodone.
+The former Toronto Raptor guard was banned for one year in 2021.
+The NBA did not say which drug or drugs were the cause; the possiblities include cocaine, meth, heroin and prescriptions like Xanax and Oxycodone.

 The NBA rarely punishes players in this fashion.
 Previous one-year or multi-years drug suspendees include Tyreke Evans (2019), O.J.
 Mayo (2016) and Chris Anderson (2006).